CardinalNow/Android-LoginPad/README.md

 # Login Pad for Android

-iOS "like" login pad I created.
+iOS "like" login pad.
 It's pretty simple to incorporate so I thought I'd share.

 ## Overview